 If cured meat is unavailable, you can double the amount of Chinese sausage to replace it.

-It is essential to cut the Chinese sausage and cured meat into small dices.
-Otherwise, you may encounter difficulty in making clean cuts when you portion the taro cake into squares.
+Cutting the Chinese sausage and cured meat into small dice is essential.
+Otherwise, you may have difficulty making clean cuts when you portion the taro cake into squares.
 The large pieces of meat embedded in the taro cake will obstruct clean cutting when you slice the cake.

-When you purchase the dried shrimps, try to get those free from shells.
-Otherwise, pick up all the shells visible to you before soaking it in water.
-After the dried shrimps are softened, which usually take less than half an hour, drained, and have a few rough chops.
+When you purchase dried shrimp, try to get those free from shells.
+Otherwise, please pick up all the shells visible to you before soaking them in water.
+After the dried shrimp are softened, which usually takes less than half an hour, drained, and have a few rough chops.
 Set aside.
-You may also substitute it with dry scallop. more flavor but it is expensive!).
+You may also substitute it with a dry scallop which is more flavor, but it is expensive!).

 Dried shiitake mushrooms

 You also need to rehydrate the dried shiitake mushrooms.
-Soak it in water until the mushrooms are soft enough to remove the stem and cut into small dices.
-The time required varies from a few hours for the bigger mushrooms or within an hour for the smaller one in hot water.
+Soak it in cold water until the Chinese mushrooms are soft enough to remove the stem and cut it into small dice.
+The time required varies from a few hours for the bigger mushrooms or within an hour for the smaller ones in hot water.

-Do not toss away the soaking water of the mushrooms and dried shrimps because it is a high umami juice that should be added back to the taro cake mixture later.
+Do not toss away the soaking water of the mushrooms and dried shrimp because it is a high umami juice that should be added to the taro cake mixture later.

 Fry the ingredients

-Add the dried shrimps and continue frying.
-Then add the mushrooms and combined.
-When it is done, remove a quarter of the ingredients from the pan and set aside.
-This quarter should put on the surface of the taro cake before steaming as a garnish.
+Add the dried shrimp and continue frying.
+Then add the mushrooms and combine them.
+When done, remove a quarter of the ingredients from the pan and set aside.
+This quarter should be put on the surface of the taro cake before steaming it as a garnish.

 Stir fry over low to medium heat for a few minutes until the taro turns slightly brown.
 Set aside.